 Users of the Well-Being Index have found the resource to be invaluable.
 Using rigorous development and a multi-step validation process, the Well-Being Index was invented by physicians at the Mayo Clinic to evaluate multiple dimensions of distress.
 Since, it has been validated by various publications and used by more than 35,000 medical professionals.

 Once you have a cost estimate, you can print or share your estimate to plan for future planning purposes.

 You will get instant access to the Well-Being Index demo account to test the software as different types of users.
 We will also send you a confirmation email with the link to the demo account for future access.

-Shine a light on burnout and increase awareness at your institution.
-Use the Executive Leadership Summary to share with your colleagues or leadership teams.
+Go Beyond Burnout at your organization.
+Use the Executive Leadership Summary to share the Well-Being Index with your colleagues or leadership teams.